Axion-modified photon propagator, Coulomb potential and Lamb-shift: The modified photon propagator in axion-electrodynamics

 At this point we find it interesting to make a comparison between Eq.~\eqref{MSSE} and the polarization tensor given in Eq.~\eqref{polarizationMS}.
 To this end, it is convenient to reexpress the latter as follows: In this formula, $\varkappa_{\overline{\mathrm{MS}}}(p^2)$ represents the only nontrivial eigenvalue of the polarization tensor \cite{Gies:2009wx,VillalbaChavez:2018ea}, which--in the limit under consideration--turns out to be smaller than $\Sigma_{\overline{\mathrm{MS}}}(p^2)$ by a factor $-2/3$.

 Let us finally remark that, in addition to the axion-diphoton interplay, axion self-coupling \cite{cortona} as well as effective interactions with electron, proton and neutron might occur \cite{Ringwald:2012hr,Giannotti:2017hny,Irastorza:2018dyq,Dillon:2018ypt}.
 In such a case further one-loop contributions to the axion self-energy operator might arise.
+However, these contributions depend on coupling constants other than the one mediating the interaction between an axion and two photons.